 Alternatively, you can use the 'Import surface' button on the draw task page to directly import a surface you have generated in some other application.
 Note, however, that if the distribution of mesh vertices is not homogeneous, you will not get evenly sampled thickness estimates, and any smoothing applied to the estimates will not be correct (the smoothing works by averaging over vertex neighbourhoods, so the kernel will be reasonably constant and isotropic only if the vertex distribution is homogeneous).
 In contrast, meshes created within Stradwin are suitably homogeneous.

-First press the 'estimate cortical density' button.
+First press the 'Estimate cortical density' button.
 This will look at all the bone surfaces which have been defined and use these to provide an estimate of cortical density.
+Note that during this process, some of the previously mentioned controls will be set to specific values which are appropriate for estimating density: they will be returned to the user-defined values afterwards.
 At the end of this process, some graphical results can be shown to allow you to validate whether this estimate seems realistic.
-Having done this, the estimated value is automatically entered in the 'cortical density' box.
-If the 'current surface' box is set to 'none', a single cortical density estimate will be generated for all the available surfaces.
-If you want separate estimates for each surface, then set the 'current surface' to the surface you want before pressing the 'estimate cortical density' button.
+Having done this, the estimated value is automatically entered in the 'Cortical density' box.
+If the 'Current surface' box is set to 'none', a single cortical density estimate will be generated for all the available surfaces.
+If you want separate estimates for each surface, then set the 'Current surface' to the surface you want before pressing the 'Estimate cortical density' button.

 If you use the root filename "this_femur", then the full list of files that might be written are:

 Not all of these files will be written in all circumstances.
-The endocortical blur file will only be written if the 'separate blur' checkbox has been ticked, or a value has been specified for the Gauss FWHM blur.
+The endocortical blur file will only be written if a value has been specified for the Gauss FWHM blur.
 The cortical surfaces and outer surface files will only be written if the '+outer' checkbox has been ticked, and the estimation was not done by the FWHM technique.

-Files can also be loaded so long as they exactly match the number of vertices in the current selected surface.
+Files can also be loaded so long as they exactly match the number of vertices in the currently selected surface.